The Garden Left Behind: Development

 Script development began in January 2014 when director Flavio Alves and co-writer John Rotondo delved into the subject of transgender immigrants in New York City, conducting research and interviews while working closely with the local trans community.
 In addition, Alves and Rotondo worked closely with advocates and health care professionals in order to authentically portray the steps involved in the transition process for transgender individuals.

 The Garden Left Behind was selected as one of ten films by IFP to be developed in their 2017 Narrative Lab project.
 In addition, the film has received support from organizations such as GLAAD, PFLAG, NALIP, New York Foundation for the Arts, New York Council for the Arts, Film Society of Lincoln Center, Trans Filmmakers Project, and Jerome Foundation.

-eBay My Film Campaign

-While in pre-production, Alves and his team pioneered the use of eBay as a crowdfunding platform, where they raised more than $100,000.
-The unprecedented success experienced during this campaign revamped typical crowdfunding methods.
+While in pre-production, Alves and his team raised more than $100,000 through a crowdfunding campaign via eBay.
 The film became the first independent film to be funded substantially through donations and sales via eBay.